ImKKingshuk/LockKnife/README.md

 ## How to Use

-To use LockKnife, follow these steps:
+To use `LockKnife : The Ultimate Android Password Tool`, follow these steps:

 1. Connect your Android device to your computer with USB debugging enabled.
 2. Run the following command in your terminal: